genericmoniker/blog/content/python-time-2025.md

 ## ZoneInfo keys

-Valid `ZoneInfo` keys come from the system, and are POSIX paths from some root directory.
+Valid `ZoneInfo` keys (defined by [IANA](https://www.iana.org/time-zones)) come from the system, and are POSIX paths from some root directory.
 For example, on my Ubuntu machine this is /usr/share/zoneinfo.

 ```
 $ ls /usr/share/zoneinfo/